-In this post, we’ll talk about the six dimensions of wellness and how each one contributes to our overall well-being.
+Let’s talk about the six dimensions of wellness and what we can to address each one.

 The 6 dimensions of wellness